Detlev "Det" Ansinn, Jr.

 BS, Accounting, Bennett S. LeBow College of Business, 1987

-Ms. Fanelli served as the Global Customer Operations Executive Sponsor on Diversity, took part in the company's Autism at Work program, and was an Executive Sponsor of the SAP Veterans to Work program.
-The Veterans to Work program was established to alleviate the shortage of highly skilled talent in the technology industry.
-Also, she is a part of SAP's Autism at Work program.
+At SAP, Ms. Fanelli also served as the Global Customer Operations Executive Sponsor on Diversity and took part in the company's Autism at Work program.
+She was an Executive Sponsor of the SAP Veterans to Work program, which was established to alleviate the shortage of highly skilled talent in the technology industry.

 BS, Information Systems, Computer Science, College of Computing and Informatics, 2002